Do you like programming puzzles?

-Students who do not satisfy the above criteria can still practice with us, and may enroll in Comp
+Students who do not satisfy the above criteria can still practice with us, and undergrads may enroll in Comp

 314/315, as long as they have

-We compete on Saturday, November 3 all day (genrally the first Saturday of November, all day.
-An excellent description of most aspects of our Mid-Central Regional Competition is http://mcicpc.cs.atu.edu/.
+We compete on Saturday, November 3 all day (genrally the first Saturday in November).
+An excellent description of most aspects of our Mid-Central Regional Competition is http://www.icpc-midcentral.us/.
 Winners get to go to the International Finals.
 See http://icpc.baylor.edu/icpc/ for detailed information.